180 Degree Capital

 Debt Financing in 2009

-Laser Light Engines, Inc. is a company based in Salem, New Hampshire, that specializes in the design, development, and manufacture of laser-driven light engines.
-Founded in 2008, the company focuses on providing advanced laser illumination technologies that enhance digital projection.
-By replacing traditional lamp-based systems, Laser Light Engines offers significantly brighter colors and sharper images while utilizing less energy and reducing overall costs.
-These innovations enable clients to achieve superior projected images for various illumination applications.
+Laser Light Engines, Inc. specializes in the design, development, and manufacturing of digitally controlled laser-driven light engines intended for illumination applications.
+Established in 2008 and headquartered in Salem, New Hampshire, the company focuses on advancing laser illumination technologies that enhance digital projection.
+By replacing traditional lamps, Laser Light Engines delivers significantly brighter colors and sharper images, while also reducing energy consumption and operational costs.
+This innovation allows clients to achieve superior projected images, marking a notable improvement in projection quality.

 Metabolon